Quickstart

 dagger api call prettier write

-This returns a changeset — the reformatted files — and applies it to your working tree.
+This returns a changeset — the reformatted files — and offers to apply it to your working tree; confirm to apply it.
 Run the checks again:

 dagger check